-- The bill was initially introduced to the state assembly in 2017 but was stalled due to fierce criticism.
+Sep.
+2017: SB328 was introduced to the state assembly, but was rejected.
 [The Sacramento Bee]

 WHY IT MATTERS

-A delayed start in a school day could lead to more stress on parents, who would now work around dropping their children off at school while also making it to work on time.
-[CBS News]
+A delayed start in a school day could lead to more stress on parents, who now need to work around dropping their children off at school while also arriving to work on time.
+[The Los Angeles Times]

-The California Teachers Association and the California School Boards Association opposed Senate Bill 328, saying the government should not be able to impose a wide scale change in the school day without the input of local school districts.
+The California Teachers Association and the California School Boards Association opposed Senate Bill 328, saying the government should not be able to impose a wide-scale change in the school day without the input of local school districts.
+[The Sacramento Bee]

 Time is money